 With effect from 18th March 2020 everything, businesses and non essential areas has been shut except farmacies, supermarkets, and petrol stations.
 The EU has closed all external borders which includes Andorra however there have been exemptions for Andorra to have commercial deliveries and those justified in travelling ( medical, emergency and diplomats).
 So rest assured though that lorries and deliveries are continuing to be allowed in and out and that it is clear on the streets there are quite a few deliveries taking place for supermarkets and other businesses such as butchers.

-Those workers who are not allowed to work will be treated as on sick leave and will be paid by the CASS accordingly.
+Those workers who are not allowed to work due to virus exposure either themselves or within the company will be treated as on sick leave and will be paid by the CASS accordingly.
 The Andorran Government has been quick to announce a series of measures intended to help both local businesses and workers.
 There are reductions in the Cass contributions and allowed delays in paying electricity and phone bills as well as fines(!)
 Law and order is still very much a part of life, parking fees have also been relaxed in some parishes. and if you are concerned about official documentation, and that includes renewals of residencies, applications, driving licenses and the rest please see here.
 I will try to keep you updated as to how the government battled through this very difficult time.

 I am a returning resident, can I get in ??

 Currently the answer is yes through both the French and Spanish side.
-As a returning resident they will allow you entry but you will be advised to self isolate as common sense dictates.
-I am aware of some Andorran nationals attempting to get back from places such as Tenerife, the importance of self isolation is paramount to avoid newly imported cases and subsequent infections.
+As a returning resident they will allow you entry but you MUST self isolate for 14 days, it is now obligatory.

 So what happens to official documentation such as my renewal, application and the like?